AdarshAnand2707/paste_bin_lite/README.md

 ## Features

+- **User Authentication**: Register and login with secure password hashing
+- **Public & Private Pastes**: Control visibility of your pastes
+- **Paste Sharing**: Share private pastes with specific users
+- **User Dashboard**: View all your pastes and pastes shared with you
 - Create and share text pastes instantly
 - Optional time-based expiration (TTL in seconds)
 - Optional view-based expiration (maximum views limit)